kjappelbaum/moffragmentor/README.md

 `pip install git+https://github.com/kjappelbaum/moffragmentor.git`

-You need to have `openbabel` installed which you can install with `conda install openbabel -c conda-forge`.
+You need to have `openbabel` installed which you can install with ` `.
 You will also need the RDKit which can be installed with `conda install -c conda-forge rdkit`

 ## How to use